woocommerce/woocommerce/.github/ISSUE_TEMPLATE.md

-Before submitting your issue, please go through the following checklists——thanks!
+Before submitting your issue, please go through the following checklist.
+Thanks!

 - [ ] I have searched this repository (top of the page) for the issue and it has not been fixed or reported already.
 - [ ] I am not asking for support (general support - https://wordpress.org/support/plugin/woocommerce, premium plugin support - https://support.woothemes.com).